THE CONSTITUTION OF THE OXFORD TOLKIEN SOCIETY (TARUITHORN)

 - The affairs of the Club shall be administered by a Committee consisting of not more than eleven persons, which shall determine the subscriptions payable by the members of the Club, and have ultimate responsibility for the activities of the Club.
 Members of the University shall at all times make up the majority of the members of the Committee.
 The Committee shall have control of the funds and property of the Club, and of its administration.

-- The Committee shall be made up of the President, the Secretary, the Treasurer (together, the “Office Holders”; and their offices are referred to as “the Offices”), the Senior Member and seven other persons.
+- The Committee shall be made up of the President, the Secretary, the Treasurer (together, the “Office Holders”; and their offices are referred to as “the Offices”), the Senior Member and at least three other persons.
 The President, the Secretary and the Treasurer shall each be either a member of the Club whose eligibility stems from paragraph 4 above or paragraphs 4(a) to (d) above, or (with the approval of the Proctors) a member of Congregation.
 If his or her eligibility stems from paragraphs 4(a) to (d) above, on election to office they must sign an undertaking to abide by the Proctors’ Memorandum, and to accept the authority of the Proctors on Club matters.

 - The President shall have the right to preside at all meetings of the members of the Club and at all meetings of the Committee.
 Should the President be absent, or decline to take the chair, the Committee shall elect another member of the Committee to chair the meeting.

 - The Secretary shall: